The current state of the supply chain

 The emergence of leading indicators of demand

-But to make any meaningful inferences from these drivers of demand, this data must be converted into actionable knowledge if it is to improve forecasting accuracy and ultimately decision-making.
-It must also be done in a timely manner that allows a business to capitalize on these insights quickly.
-Dispensing with time-series forecasting and embracing intelligent forecasting through AI techniques such as ML forecasting provides a powerful advantage to companies
+But to make meaningful inferences from these demand drivers, this data must be converted into actionable knowledge to improve forecasting accuracy and, ultimately, decision-making.
+It must also be done promptly, allowing a business to capitalize on these insights quickly.
+Dispensing with time-series forecasting and embracing intelligent forecasting through AI techniques such as ML forecasting provides a decisive advantage to companies.

 The future of forecasting with machine learning (ML)

-Furthermore these next-generation technologies can take leading indicator data and create a forecast that is free of human bias.
-They can constantly learn which leading indicator data best predicts demand for more accurate forecasts, right down to the level of location, item, and time.
+Furthermore, these next-generation technologies can take leading indicator data and create a forecast free of human bias.
+They can constantly learn which leading indicator data best predicts demand for more accurate forecasts down to the location, item, and time level.

 A deeper understanding of how these drivers influence demand combined with the learning abilities of AI and ML forecasting enables a higher degree of automation of demand forecasting.
 This frees up planners to address exceptions and more complex cases.
-For the chemical industry, the ability to link macroeconomic data at the level of sector and country allows for the accurate identification of different streams of demand and creates a composite forecast across horizons when it comes to contracting and tenders.
+For the chemical industry, the ability to link macroeconomic data at the sector and country level allows for the accurate identification of different demand streams.
+It creates a composite forecast across horizons regarding contracting and tenders.

-For the food industry, connecting leading indicators of demand such as weather forecasts and satellite images and utilizing machine learning algorithms to better recognize patterns, outliers, and seasonality to predict optimal harvest time creates yield and supply chain efficiencies.
+For the food industry, connecting leading indicators of demand such as weather forecasts and satellite images and utilizing machine learning algorithms to recognize patterns, outliers better, and seasonality to predict optimal harvest time creates yield and supply chain efficiencies.
 As a result, planner productivity gains of up to 60% have been reported.

-In the end, automated intelligent ML forecasts do not just increase productivity, they produce plans optimized to a degree that neither manual or traditional solutions can deliver.
+In the end, automated intelligent ML forecasts do not just increase productivity; they produce plans optimized to the degree that neither manual nor traditional solutions can deliver.

-If you are interested in learning more, read our whitepaper which goes in depth on how AI techniques like ML forecasting can significantly improve forecasting accuracy, optimize how you plan for demand, and evolve your company’s DNA from traditional to digital.
+If you are interested in learning more, read our white paper, which discusses how AI techniques like ML forecasting can significantly improve forecasting accuracy, optimize how you plan for demand, and evolve your company’s DNA from traditional to digital.